In a nutshell…

 A special attraction on this part of the coastline is a natural reservation named Ada Bojana.
 The Great and Small Beaches, Ada Bojana, Valdanos Beach and the beaches along the pine forest are distinctive for its beauty, size and environment.
 The Ulcinj Beaches are very sunny with a lot of subtropical vegetation.
 Because of the configuration of the beach, Ulcinj Rivièra has great possibilities for organizing sports on both beach and water.

 The Central Region of Montenegro…

 Leaving the coast into mainland you will shortly arrive in Montenegro’s central region.
-This Dinaric hinterland existing of karst ranging, lies generally at elevations of 1,000 meters above sea level, with some parts rising even to 2,000 meters, like Mount Orjen (1,894 m) and Mount Lovcen (1,749 m), the highest massifs among the coastal limestone ranges.
+This Dinaric hinterland existing of karst ranging, lies generally at elevations of 1,000 meters above sea level, with some parts rising even to 2,000 meters, like Mount Orjen (1,894 meter) and Mount Lovcen (1,749 meter), the highest massifs among the coastal limestone ranges.

 National Park Lovcen

 Mount Lovcen is part of the national park Lovcen, which’s named after it.
 Due to its natural characteristics this 6400 ha area it was pronounced a national park in 1952.
 The park is characterized by exceptional geographic phenomena and a rich flora and fauna.
 There are 1158 plant species out of which four are endemic.

-But the most stunning attraction of the park is the Njegos Mausoleum, the grave tomb of the national hero Petar II Petrovic Njegos, which is located on a 1,647 m high mountain peek giving a stunning view of the park, the Boka Kotorska and even Skadarsko Jezero on clear days.
+But the most stunning attraction of the park is the Njegos Mausoleum, the grave tomb of the national hero Petar II Petrovic Njegos, which is located on a 1,647 meter high mountain peek giving a stunning view of the park, the Boka Kotorska and even Skadarsko Jezero on clear days.

 National Park Skadarsko Jezero